djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/34.png">

-- Add Behviour which defines how the Agent should behave and what it should expect.
+- Add behavior which defines how the Agent should behave and what it should expect.

 - Add the following for the Agent Behaviour: